 MA History internship, 2018

-We are delighted to host Charlotte Chambers as our current MA History intern.
+We were delighted to host Charlotte Chambers as our 2018 MA History intern.
+The internship ran from January to April 2018 and involved 100 hours of primary research.

 Charlotte is an MA student in the Department of History at King’s.
-For her internship she will be creating entries for our participation in the Material Evidence in Incunabula project, run by the Consortium of European Research Libraries (CERL), of which King’s is a member.
-She will also create an online exhibition about our incunabula (books printed before 1501).
+For her internship she created entries for our participation in the Material Evidence in Incunabula project, run by the Consortium of European Research Libraries (CERL), of which King’s is a member.

 MA History internship, 2017